arkq/bluez-alsa/doc/bluealsa.8.rst

 ===========

-**bluealsa** is a Linux daemon to give applications access to Bluetooth audio streams using the Bluetooth A2DP, HFP and/or HSP profiles.
+**bluealsa** is a Linux daemon to give applications access to Bluetooth audio streams using the Bluetooth A2DP, HFP, HSP and/or BLE-MIDI profiles.
 It provides a D-Bus API to applications, and can be used by ALSA applications via libasound plugins (see **bluealsa-plugins(7)** for details).